Viktor151274/viktorQAmanager/README.md

 ## About Me
-Hi, I'm Viktor and this is my first project рџ‘‹
+Hi, I'm Viktor and this is my first project

 # Project Title